MicrosoftDocs/VBA-Docs/api/Office.CommandBarComboBox.ListIndex.md

 ## Remarks

+> [!NOTE]
- **Note**  This property fails when applied to controls other than list controls.
+> This property fails when applied to controls other than list controls.

 Setting the  **ListIndex** property causes the specified control to select the given item and execute the appropriate action in the application.